 Lac Lavon is a 60-acre lake occupying a former gravel pit.
 The lake is located on the border of Burnsville and Apple Valley.
 Lac Lavon is used primarily for fishing, swimming, and wildlife and aesthetic viewing.
 The City of Burnsville's Lac Lavon Park, with ballpark, tennis courts, paved trails, picnic shelter, play equipment and boat access, and the City of Apple Valley's Lac Lavon Park, with a fishing pier, canoe rack and access, picnic shelter, paved trails, and children's play equipment provide for most of the lake's recreational use.
 Because Lac Lavon is a former gravel pit, it is not part of the original MDNR public waters inventory.
 Lac Lavon is a BDWMO strategic waterbody and is classified as a deep lake by the MPCA.
-Lac Lavon continues to demonstrate excellent water quality and is not currently listed as impaired by the MPCA.
+Lac Lavon continues to demonstrate excellent water quality.
+The MPCA identifies Lac Lavon as impaired due to mercury in fish tissue.